sachmo99/StreamLANd/README.md

 *Version: v1.1.1* - working
 - Improved Documentation and added contribution guidelines.
 - Added code of conduct for contributors and participants.

+*Date: 30/10/2024*
+*Version: v2*
+- Implemented HLS streaming with ReactPlayer.
+- Implemented a draft version of HLS encoder built on top of Shaka Package manager [Shaka Github](https://github.com/shaka-project/shaka-packager) which can be run independently to convert any mp4 video into HLS streamable setup inside ${PROJECT_ROOT}/videos folder.
+- Improved backend into MVC design and splitted it into controllers, services and utils for more precise separation over endpoints.